linode/docs/docs/applications/game-servers/terraria-server.md

 	sudo useradd -r -m -d /srv/terraria terraria

-With the server files installed, we need an automated way to start, stop, and automatically bring up our server - this is important if the machine Terraria is running on is rebooted.
-This guide will use systemd to manage the service, which is rapidly becoming common on most distributions.
+With the server files installed, we need an automated way to start, stop, and bring up our server on boot - this is important if the machine Terraria is running on restarts unexpectedly.
+This guide will manage the service using systemd, which is rapidly becoming the service manager of choice on most distributions.

 ### Creating a Terraria Service

 Terraria, like many other game servers, runs an interactive console as part of its server process.
-While useful, this can be challenging to use when operating servers under service managers.
+While useful, this can be challenging to use when operating game servers under service managers.
 This can be solved by running Terraria under a [screen](https://www.gnu.org/software/screen/) session to enable us to send arbitrary commands to the listening admin console within screen.

 First install screen with the system package manager.
 In a Debian-based distribution: